ZeusLN/zeus-docs/docs/lsp/fees.md

 Also note that zero fee forwarding is only applied to purchased 0-conf channels.

 Learn more about channel fees [here](https://docs.lightning.engineering/lightning-network-tools/lnd/channel-fees).

+## Purchase in advance channels service

+The formula for our pricing of purchase in advance channels service (LSPS1), is a bit more complex, but is competitively priced with our just-in-time channels.

+To get a quote, visit our [web portal](https://channels.zeuslsp.com/).

 ## ZEUS Pay